Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QItemDelegate-c.rst

 When subclassing :sip:ref:`~PyQt6.QtWidgets.QItemDelegate` to create a delegate that displays items using a custom renderer, it is important to ensure that the delegate can render items suitably for all the required states; e.g. selected, disabled, checked.
 The documentation for the :sip:ref:`~PyQt6.QtWidgets.QItemDelegate.paint` function contains some hints to show how this can be achieved.

 You can provide custom editors by using a :sip:ref:`~PyQt6.QtWidgets.QItemEditorFactory`.
 The `Color Editor Factory Example <https://doc.qt.io/qt-6/qtwidgets-itemviews-coloreditorfactory-example.html>`_ shows how a custom editor can be made available to delegates with the default item editor factory.
 This way, there is no need to subclass :sip:ref:`~PyQt6.QtWidgets.QItemDelegate`.
 An alternative is to reimplement :sip:ref:`~PyQt6.QtWidgets.QItemDelegate.createEditor`, :sip:ref:`~PyQt6.QtWidgets.QItemDelegate.setEditorData`, :sip:ref:`~PyQt6.QtWidgets.QItemDelegate.setModelData`, and :sip:ref:`~PyQt6.QtWidgets.QItemDelegate.updateEditorGeometry`.
-This process is described in the `Spin Box Delegate Example <https://doc.qt.io/qt-6/qtwidgets-itemviews-spinboxdelegate-example.html>`_.
+This process is described in the `Model/View Programming overview documentation <https://doc.qt.io/qt-6/model-view-programming.html#a-simple-delegate>`_.

 .. _qitemdelegate-qstyleditemdelegate-vs-qitemdelegate: